Rail transport in Libya: Plans

 A second line will run 800 km from iron ore deposits at Wadi Shati near Sabha to the steel works and port at Misrata from 2012.

-A third line will run 554 km from Sirte to Benghazi in the East.
+A third line will run 554km from Sirte to Benghazi in the East.
 In October 2007, RZD submitted a feasibility study for the project, and in 2008 signed a contract to begin construction, which was planned to take 4 years to complete.
 Work began on 30 August 2008.
-In August 2010, RZD awarded Ansaldo STS and SELEX Communications a contract to install signalling, telecoms, power, security and ticketing systems which is expected to take three years.
-Ansaldo STS and SELEX Communications are also working on signalling on new lines between Sirte and the Tunisian border, and the route to Sabha.
+In August 2010, RZD awarded Ansaldo STS and SELEX Communications a contract to install signalling, telecoms, power, security and ticketing systems which was expected to take three years.
+Ansaldo STS and SELEX Communications worked on signaling on new lines between Sirte and the Tunisian border, and the route to Sabha.

-A trans-Saharan line is also planned, running south to Niger.
+A trans-Saharan line was also planned, running south to Niger.

-Construction has ceased during the Libyan Civil War.
+Construction ceased during the Libyan Civil War.